 Fortunately, I had a major breakthrough.
 In a presentation to a big restaurant client, my team flipped the script.
 Instead of focusing on what we brought to the table, we looked at the world through our clients’ eyes.
 What challenges were they facing?
 What did their customers expect?
 What made their business unique?
 What were their big opportunities?
 What could we provide that they really cared about that nobody else could deliver?
 How were we uniquely positioned to deliver the future that customer wanted?

 You want to see a customer’s eyes light up?
 Talk about them in a way that helps them see the future differently.
 Teach them something about their category, competition and customers they don’t know.
 Instill confidence by showing up prepared to demonstrate how you are going to have a substantial impact on their business in way that matters most to them.
+That’s how to deliver a high impact sales pitch.

 Clients report that only 20% of the salespeople they meet with are successful in achieving expectations and creating value.
 Only one in four of these salespeople get agreement from buyers to meet again.
 Customers don’t care about you.
 You are only relevant to the degree that you can help the customer get to where they want to go.